New Zealand Certificate in Business (Administration and Technology)

 Check out Fees Free to see whether you are eligible for a year of fees-free study or two years industry training.
 Contact your provider to confirm your study options meet the criteria.

 What can I expect out of this qualification?

-The purpose of this qualification is to provide Aotearoa New Zealand with people who have business administration and technology skills to work in a range of supervised general office administration roles.
+The purpose of this qualification is to provide Aotearoa New Zealand with people who have business administration and technology skills to work in a range of office administration roles.

-Graduates of this qualification will be able to operate business technologies and perform a range of administrative tasks, in accordance with ngā kaupapa o te Tiriti o Waitangi (the principles of the Treaty of Waitangi), and in a multi-cultural environment.
+Graduates of this qualification will be able to apply business technologies to perform a wide range of administrative duties and tasks under broad guidance, in accordance with ngā kaupapa o te Tiriti o Waitangi (the principles of the Treaty of Waitangi), and in a multi-cultural environment.

 Key Information for Students

-There are no general entry requirements for this programme, however learners enrolling are expected to hold either NCEA Level 1 or 2 or equivalent knowledge, skills and experience.
-English language entry requirements: Applicants must have sufficient competence in the English language to undertake the programme which is taught and assessed in English.
-International students for whom English is a second language must also have an IELTS score of 5.0 with no individual band lower than 5.0, or equivalent evidence of English Language proficiency.
+Academic entry requirements: There are no general entry requirements for this programme, however learners enrolling are expected to hold the New Zealand Certificate in Business (Administration and Technology) (Level 3) or NCEA Level 1 or 2 or equivalent knowledge, skills and experience.
+English language entry requirements: Students whose first language is not English must provide evidence of competency in English language equivalent to IELTS General or Academic score of 5.5, with no band score lower than 5.
+Details of English language entry requirements for international students can be found at: http://www.nzqa.govt.nz/about-us/our-role/legislation/nzqa-rules/nzqf-related-rules/thetable/.
 There are no mandatory prerequisites (including prerequisites to meet regulatory body or legislative requirements) for entry to this qualification.
 International students must hold a valid study visa to enrol in this programme.

 See provider website for more details about entry to this qualification.

 (what you pay)